Fernando Meneses: Football career

 In 2004, he debuted in Colo-Colo.
 In those years, he also studied a technical-professional career in physical activity at the University of the Americas, where also was classmate of his teammates Claudio Bravo, Luis Mena and Miguel Riffo.

 International career

 He was a part of the 2005 FIFA World Youth Championship with Chile.
 He wore jersey number seven.
 Since then he has been called up to the adult squad for friendlies.

 In May 2008, Meneses took part in the 2008 Toulon Tournament with Chile and played in all five games.

 He was named in the preliminary squad for the 2015 Copa America but was omitted from the final squad.

 In 2021, he played for Chilean Segunda División side Rodelindo Román.

 International goals

 Personal life

 His son, Joaquín, is a youth footballer from the Universidad Católica youth ranks who has taken part of the Chile national youth teams.

+Post-retirement

+In July 2023, Meneses joined the amateur club Deportivo Viña Rosario from Peumo, alongside the also former professional footballer Roberto Ávalos.